How to Spot Topic-Relevant Expired Domains Before Your Competitors Do

 Topical relevance isn’t about finding domains with your keyword in the URL.
 It means the domain’s historical content, backlink profile, and linking context align semantically with your intended use.
 A domain that hosted cooking recipes won’t pass authority to a SaaS finance blog, even if both mention “budgeting.”

 Start by examining what the domain actually published.
 Use the Wayback Machine to review archived pages and identify core themes.
 Next, analyze inbound anchor text patterns.
 Generic anchors like “click here” tell you nothing, but descriptive phrases reveal how other sites contextualized the domain.
-Then audit the linking sites themselves: Do they operate in related niches, or are they random link farms?
+Then audit the linking sites themselves: do they operate in related niches, or are they random link farms?

 Apply your niche research framework to map conceptual relationships.
 Look for shared terminology, overlapping subtopics, and common audience concerns between the domain’s history and your target niche.
 Google’s algorithm understands semantic connections through entity relationships and co-occurrence patterns, so your vetting process should mirror that logic.
 Prioritize domains where the match feels obvious to a human reviewer, not just a keyword checker.